TOWNS (TOWNS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 TOWNS Historical Price

-According to the latest data gathered on TOWNS live price page, the current price of TOWNS is 0.0112USD.
+According to the latest data gathered on TOWNS live price page, the current price of TOWNS is 0.01023USD.
 The circulating supply of TOWNS(TOWNS) is

 In the past 24 hours, TOWNS has shown a price movement of